PassiveLemon/tmodloader1.4-docker/README.md

 ```
 docker run -d --name tModLoader1.4 -p 7777:7777 -v (path to server files):/server passivelemon/tmodloader1.4-docker:2022.07.58.8
 ```
  - (path to server files) Is the folder that holds the servers contents.
 This should be the place you chose from the very start.
-Start from the root of your system and go all the way to that folder (ex: C:\Users\JohnDoe\tModLoaderServer\).
+Start from the root of your system and go all the way to that folder (ex: .../appdata/tmodloader/).
 You can edit any of these arguments to suit you. </br>
 </br>

 ## The end